|

 Initial indicators suggest Graham, 71, of Central, S.C., may have died of a heart attack, with emergency responders having reportedly been dispatched to his Washington, D.C. residence on South Capital Street at approximately 8:27 p.m.
 EDT on Saturday evening in response to reports of the Palmetto State’s senior senator experiencing “chest pains.”

-The call reporting Graham’s condition was placed by a female 911 caller from Baltimore, Maryland.
+The initial call alerting emergency responders to Graham’s condition was reportedly placed by a female 911 caller from Baltimore, Maryland.

 Five minutes later, at approximately 8:32 p.m.
 EDT, responders indicated Graham’s residence was locked and that they were attempting to get someone inside to open the door.
-Two minutes later, the 911 caller inquired as to whether first responders had attempted to knock on the door – apparently believing Graham would answer.
+Two minutes later, the 911 caller inquired as to whether first responders had attempted to knock on the door – apparently under the assumption Graham was able to answer.

 “Yes, repeatedly,” came the response, according to a synopsis of radio traffic associated with the call.

-According to NBC News, Graham was scheduled to have appeared on its ‘Meet the Press‘ program on Sunday morning – with staffers from his office telling the network there was “no indication the lawmaker was feeling unwell prior to his death.”
+According to NBC News, Graham was scheduled to appear on its ‘Meet the Press‘ program on Sunday morning – with staffers from his office telling the network there was “no indication the lawmaker was feeling unwell prior to his death.”

 Graham’s death prompted a flood of responses from America’s political leaders.